SchoolOfCode/w8_team-project-quizleap/README.md

 After our initial project planning meeting each of us did an inital research on the options available for the project which included:

-- Look at other similar websites - 5 mins
+- Look at other similar websites
-- Think about new ideas for that category - 5 minutes
+- Think about new ideas for that category
-- What APIs are available - 5 mins
+- What APIs are available

 Result, together with a pros and cons list were recorded in [this](https://drive.google.com/drive/folders/15dy0gI3PanYp9DkNSPorNgAOFTBC6VB1) shared google drive where we have recorded all our planning and research for the project.

 Analysing the research and resources available we have decided to create a **quiz app**.

-## Understanging the problem
+## Understanding the problem

 The goal was to create a quiz app that will help the quiz host write personalised quizes based on user input.